 The City Council is the policy-setting body that is responsible for enacting ordinances, establishing policy, adopting and amending the budget, and adopting resolutions.
 The Mayor has appointive powers, subject to council approval.
 The City Council appoints the City Manager to support their efforts and oversee the daily operations of the City to ensure that the Council's policies, programs, and priorities are implemented.
 Several boards, commissions, and committees assist in carrying out various functions of city government.
-This includes the Planning Commission, Parks and Recreation Commission, and Historical Commission.
+This includes the Planning Commission, Parks and Recreation Commission, Measure E Oversight Committee, and Historical Commission.

-Table 3: Fortuna City Council Members16
+Table 3: Fortuna City Council Members

 Council Members Seated Term Expiration

-Sue Long, Mayor 2018 2022
+Sue Long, Mayor 2010 2022

-Tami Trent, Mayor Pro Tem 2016 2024
+Tami Trent, Mayor Pro Tem 2012 2024

 Mike Losey 2020 2024

 Mike Johnson 2018 2022

 Jeremy Stanfield 2018 2022

 Regularly scheduled City Council meetings are held on the first and third Monday of the month at 6:00 p.m. at City Hall.
 Regularly scheduled Planning Commission meetings are held on the second and fourth Tuesdays of every month at 6:00 p.m. at City Hall.
-All meetings are open to the public in accordance with the Brown Act and are publicly posted a minimum of 72 hours prior to the meeting on the city's website.
+All meetings are open to the public in accordance with the Brown Act and are publicly posted a minimum of 72 hours prior to the meeting on the city's website and at the kiosk located at City Hall (621 11th Street).

-16 Fortuna City Council Meeting Agenda.
+&lt;sup>21 Fortuna City Council Meeting Agenda.
 May 19, 2020.
 Accessed July 20, 2020.